 By being more complex, the options for failure and breakage are exponentially increased with each layer of complexity.

 All in all, this item is well designed to do what it does, light fires.
-Even though I own a Blast Match, I think I will stick with the simpler option and a film can of cotton balls in petroleum jelly (make sure your "cotton" is really cotton and not synthetic).
+Even though I own a Blast Match, I think I will stick with the simpler option and a film can of cotton balls in petroleum jelly (make sure your "cotton" is really cotton and not synthetic.
+Most of the "cotton balls" sold in drug stores are actually polyester, which melts to your skin nicely.
+It also burns badly.).
 This system is bullet proof, cheap, and flexible in use.

 P.S.
 Not long ago I bought a magnesium bar with a sparking insert and a chained scraper for exactly $1 at Harbor Freight.
 Apparently this is a semi-permanent price.
 The magnesium bar can be scraped to provide highly flammable scrapings then sparks directed into the magnesium which burns intensely to ignite tinder.
 A big $1, the magnesium bar is like 5/8" thick by 1.25" wide and maybe 3.5" long.
 The sparking insert is thin, maybe 3/16" and set into one edge.
 The sparker will be exhausted before the magnesium.
 This may replace the simple system I advocated above.
 It is heaver by perhaps 2 ounces, but does provide its own tinder.

 This is the fire starter that you need.
 It is simple…

 This is the fire starter that you need.
 It is simple to use, lightweight, and provides a generous amount of large hot sparks.

 The other benefit that I would say is key is that it is one handed, letting you hold tinder against it while you strike it.